Sep 26, 2025

 To support stronger implementation and provide clearer guidance for all parties, the legislation now includes the following:

-HB 1864 (Rita/Cervantes): This legislation has passed both the House and the Senate and now awaits the Governor’s signature.
-Once this legislation is signed by the Governor, it would take effect January 1, 2027.
+HB 1864 (Rita/Cervantes): This legislation has been signed by the Governor, and it will take effect January 1, 2027.

 ISDS Pushes for Enforcement of Virtual Credit Cards